All About Texas Bluebonnet

 Texas Bluebonnet's hard seed coat makes it a great candidate for fall planting.
 Cooler weather and exposure to a few months of precipitation will help to naturally break down the outer casing of the seed, allowing water access to the life force inside.
 This will lead to perfectly-timed spring germination.

 If fall planting doesn't fit your schedule, no problem!
-You can mimic a lengthy winter yourself by soaking the seeds before planting.
+You can mimic a lengthy winter by soaking the seeds before planting in spring.
 Small-space gardeners can also 'scarify' the seeds by placing them between two pieces of rough sandpaper and rubbing them together or by nicking them with a nail file or clippers.
 Once you have done this, it is important to plant them right away.

-Remember, bluebonnets are a drought tolerant plant that needs good drainage, plenty of sun, and a cool spring to flower well.
-Excessively hot springs can mean a short bloom season for this lupine, for whom hot weather is a signal to set seed and finish its lifecycle as compost for those seeds.
+- Remember, bluebonnets needs good drainage, plenty of sun, and a cool spring to flower well.
+Excessively hot springs can mean a short bloom season for this lupine, for whom hot weather is a signal to set seed and finish its lifecycle.

-If you’re having difficulty with getting your seeds started because of the ravages of birds and/or pill bugs (two of the worst pests for bluebonnet), consider starting them in trays outdoors and transplanting when the plants are larger.
-As long as you haven’t let them grow too root-bound, you should be able to transplant them into a small hole filled with similar soil to the growing medium to lessen transplant shock.
-Water them in, and again, let the fall rains do their job.
+- If you’re having difficulty with getting your seeds started because of the ravages of birds and/or pill bugs (two of the worst pests for bluebonnet), consider starting them in trays outdoors and transplanting when the plants are larger.
+As long as you haven’t let them grow too root-bound, you should be able to transplant them.
+Planting into a small hole filled with soil similar to the growing medium will help to lessen transplant shock.
+Water them in, and again, let the rains do their job.

 I am a wildflower purist when it comes to Texas bluebonnet.
-That is, I love to see them alone or paired with other drought loving wildflowers that set off their blue-violet blooms and will seed themselves when the profusion of color is over.
+That is, I love to see them alone or paired with other drought-tolerant wildflowers that set off their blue-violet blooms and will seed themselves when the profusion of color is over.

 Once that time has come, you may want to collect and dry the seed yourself in order to make room in the beds for other colorful favorites like summer salvias or Russian sage.
-Then, when autumn beckons, it’s time to scatter that seed, perhaps plant some cool-season companion plants for color, (such as pansies or Redbor kale), and start heading toward your next breathtaking bluebonnet spring.
+Then, when autumn beckons, it’s time to scatter that seed, perhaps plant some cool-season companion plants for color, and start heading toward your next breathtaking bluebonnet spring.